dilettagoglia/impl-NN-from-scratch/remarks_project.md

 - Compare our simulator with an "oracle" tool to assess its correctness (Keras, Pytorch, etc.).
 - Try to implement an efficient code for the experiments! ✓
-- Implement some decay technique for learning rate ✓ LEARNING RATE IN [0.01 0.5] in LMS WITHOUT MOMENTUM LEARNING RATE IN [0.2, 0.9] in LMS WITH MOMENTUM MOMENTUM IN [0.5, 0.9] ✓
+- Implement some decay technique for learning rate ✓
-USE GLOROT FOR INITIALIZATION

 ## PYTHON IMPLEMENTATION REMARKS
 - Use static methods for utility classes (when we don't care about the property of the object)